FarhanAhsram/tes-perpustakaan-TSM/README.md

 ## Run Project

-Open project folder then run this code below
+Open project folder then run this code below in the terminal

 ```
 npm run dev